 MQTT Essentials: Part 1 – Introducing MQTT

-Announcing the MQTT Monday!
+Meet MQTT Monday!

-MQTT is a Client Server publish/subscribe messaging transport protocol.
+“MQTT is a Client Server publish/subscribe messaging transport protocol.
 It is light weight, open, simple, and designed so as to be easy to implement.
-These characteristics make it ideal for use in many situations, including constrained environments such as for communication in Machine to Machine (M2M) and Internet of Things (IoT) contexts where a small code footprint is required and/or network bandwidth is at a premium.
+These characteristics make it ideal for use in many situations, including constrained environments such as for communication in Machine to Machine (M2M) and Internet of Things (IoT) contexts where a small code footprint is required and/or network bandwidth is at a premium.”

-Citation from the official MQTT 3.1.1 specification
+– Citation from the official MQTT 3.1.1 specification

 A little bit of history

-- Simple to implement
+- Simple implementation

-- Provide a Quality of Service Data Delivery
+- Quality of Service data delivery

-- Lightweight and Bandwidth Efficient
+- Lightweight and bandwidth efficient

-- Data Agnostic
+- Data agnostic

-- Continuous Session Awareness
+- Continuous session awareness

 OASIS Standard and current version

-We would definitely recommend to use MQTT 3.1.1.
+We strongly recommend use of MQTT 3.1.1.

-So that’s already the end of part 1 in our multi-part series of MQTT Essentials.
-We hope you did enjoy it and learned something new about MQTT.
-If you have any feedback or questions we should answer, while covering future topics in the next posts, let us know in the comments.
-By the way the topic of next week will be a introduction into the publish and subscribe pattern as well as explaining the difference between MQTT and a message queue.
+That brings us to the end of part 1 in our multi-part series of MQTT Essentials.
+We hope you enjoyed this introduction and learned something new about MQTT.
+Thanks for joining us and be sure to check back next week for our introduction to the publish and subscribe pattern and the differences between MQTT and a message queue.